 Also identified were numerous past hazard events or severe weather events that occurred locally in the community and within the area that were impactful enough to note in Table 12 Local and Area Hazard Event and Disaster History.
 These past hazard events are listed consecutively with the newest events at the top of the table.
 If a specific category of event was not recorded in Henniker in the last 5 years, this means the Hazard Mitigation Committee did not recall an event of significance since the 2014 Plan.

 COLOR KEY for Table 12:

-Declared Disasters (DR-) or Emergency Declaration (EM-) in Merrimack County Regional Hazard Event with Henniker Impacts or Hillsborough County in Central NH Region
+Declared Disasters (DR-) or Emergency PA Funding \$ Received Other Henniker Local Regional Hazard Event with Declaration (EM-) in Merrimack County by Henniker Hazard Event Henniker Impacts or Hillsborough County in Central NH Region